My NASA APODS

 9. Do you have advice for beginning imagers?

 Yes.
 First of all do not go out and buy a big Schmidt Cassegrain on a fork mount for imaging.
 I see occasionally dealers selling these scopes to beginners, and they are totally unsuitable for imaging for beginners.
-I recommend a small apochromatic refractor with focal length between 65-100mm, an EQ Mount with GOTO, and a Canon DSLR camera or, if you have the budget, a one-shot color CCD with good cooling for low-noise performance.
+I recommend a small apochromatic refractor with an aperture of between 65-100mm, an EQ Mount with GOTO, and a Canon DSLR camera or, if you have the budget, a one-shot color CCD with good cooling for low-noise performance.

 10. What you wish you knew when you got started?